Patent Considerations for Autonomous Trucking Using Camera-Based Navigation

 Important: These are general recommendations; actual optimal timing varies by company circumstances, funding timeline, and strategic priorities.
 Consult with patent counsel and financial advisors for company-specific planning.

-Industry Examples
+Industry examples

-Section 4: Regulatory Support
+Section 4: Regulatory support

-NHTSA and FMCSA Compliance
+NHTSA and FMCSA compliance

 Patent portfolios can support regulatory documentation: